quat1024/garden/garden/lean_functions.md

 This function still takes two arguments.
 It is a convenience only.

-There is also call-site syntax for explicitly specifying the value of an implicit argument.
+If you need to explicitly specifying the value of an implicit argument, there's syntax for that at the call site:

 ```lean
 #eval twoOfThem (α := UInt8) 5